-Total capital expenditures in 2017 used in the net overriding royalty calculation were approximately \$1.9 million (gross) compared to \$2.2 million (gross) in 2016 and \$7.2 million (gross) in 2015.
+Total capital expenditures in 2019 used in the net overriding royalty calculation were approximately \$3.3 million (gross) compared to \$730,000 (gross) in 2018 and \$1.9 million (gross) in 2017.
 The operator of the Waddell Ranch properties has informed the Trustee that, in order to halt the production decline curve and to exploit the remaining potential of the Trust's assets more fully, a more aggressive, robust capital expenditure budget will be necessary in the future and is being pursued.

-In 2016, there were 0 recompletion wells completed and 71 wells permanently plugged on the Waddell Ranch properties.
-Actual costs for this program in 2016 approximated \$4.5 million (gross).
+In 2018, there were 0 recompletion wells completed and 19 wells permanently plugged on the Waddell Ranch properties.
+Actual costs for this program in 2018 approximated \$1.01 million (gross).
 This cost is for the development program and base facilities.
-The new drills and recompletions, on average, provided a total of an additional 0 BOEPD to the exit rate or 0 BOEPD annualized average.
-In 2017, there were 0 new drill wells and 1 recompletion.
+The recompletions, on average, provided a total of an additional 0 BOEPD to the exit rate annualized average.
+In 2019, there were 2 new drill wells and 0 recompletion.

 Texas law requires all temporarily abandoned wells to be either worked over and recompleted to functional status or permanently plugged and abandoned within a five year time frame.
 The Waddell Ranch properties contain over 700 such temporarily abandoned wells.
-In 2017, there was 1 recompletion well completed and 26 wells permanently plugged on the Waddell Ranch properties.
-Actual costs for this program in 2017 approximated \$1.4 million (gross).
-This cost is for the development program and base facilities.
-The recompletions, on average, provided a total of an additional 8 BOEPD to the exit rate annualized average as of December 2017.
-Production reported is gross.
+In 2019, there were 0 recompletion wells completed and 0 wells permanently plugged on the Waddell Ranch properties.

-There were 0 gross (0 net) drill wells completed on the Waddell Ranch properties during 2017.
-At December 31, 2017, there were 0 drill wells and 1 workover in progress on the Waddell Ranch properties.
+There were 2 gross (1 net) drill wells completed on the Waddell Ranch properties during 2019.
+At December 31, 2018, there was 0 drill well and 0 workover in progress on the Waddell Ranch properties.

-The operator has advised the Trustee that the proposed budget for 2018 will be \$4.3 million (gross) and \$1.6 million (net).
-The 2018 budget will include amounts to be spent on no vertical wells, 2 wells to be worked over and completed, additional facilities and infrastructure improvements and the completion of projects begun in 2017, spending about \$3.2 million on this.
+BROG has advised the Trustee that the proposed budget for 2020 will be \$1.4 million (gross) and \$600,000 (net).
+The

+2020 budget will not include amounts to be spent on vertical wells, or wells to be worked over and completed, but will be spent on additional facilities and infrastructure improvements and the completion of projects begun in 2019.
+The foregoing capital expenditures budget may be subject to revision after Blackbeard assumes the role of operator of the Waddell Ranch properties on April 1, 2020.

+In 2019, lease operating expense and property taxes on the Waddell Ranch properties amounted to approximately \$23.4 million.
+In 2018, lease operating expense and property taxes on the Waddell Ranch properties amounted to approximately \$23.1 million.
 In 2017, lease operating expense and property taxes on the Waddell Ranch properties amounted to approximately \$16.4 million.
-In 2016, lease operating expense and property taxes on the Waddell Ranch properties amounted to approximately \$12.9 million.
-In 2015, lease operating expense and property taxes on the Waddell Ranch properties amounted to approximately \$26.4 million.

-The Trustee has been advised by BROG that since June 2006, the oil from the Waddell Ranch has been marketed by ConocoPhillips by soliciting bids from third parties on an outright sale basis of production listed in bid packages.
+The Trustee has been advised by the operator that since June 2006, the oil from the Waddell Ranch has been marketed by the operator by soliciting bids from third parties on an outright sale basis of production listed in bid packages.

-During 2017, the monthly royalty receipts were invested by the Trustee until the monthly distribution date, and earned interest totaled \$12,675.
-Interest income for 2016 and 2015 was \$2,643 and \$103, respectively.
+During 2019, the monthly royalty receipts were invested by the Trustee in cash and cash equivalents until the monthly distribution date, and earned interest totaled \$23,000.
+Interest income for 2018 and 2017 was \$26,006 and \$12,675, respectively.

-General and administrative expenses in 2017 were \$1,246,786 compared to \$1,191,716 in 2016 and \$1,245,863 in 2015, primarily due to audit of properties and other professional services.
-The reserve for administrative expenses for any potentially extraordinary events and/or expenses was \$1,050,000 as of December 31, 2017.
-Total reserves for expenses for the years ended December 31, 2017, 2016 and 2015 was \$0, \$550,000 and \$500,000, respectively.
+General and administrative expenses in 2019 were \$1,089,302 compared to \$1,324,828 in 2018 and \$1,246,786 in 2017, primarily due to audit of properties and other professional services.
+The reserve for administrative expenses for any potentially extraordinary events and/or expenses was \$1,050,000 as of December 31, 2019.
+Total reserves for expenses for the years ended December 31, 2019, 2018 and 2017 was \$0, \$0 and \$0, respectively.